 We always recommend that any skater begin with group classes in the Learn to Skate program.
 Generally, group classes are an easy way to get a skater to learn the basics needed for Freestyle or Hockey skating.
 Private lessons to sharpen a skater's skills are available for any skater in any discipline such as Ice Dancing, Pairs, Synchronized, and Hockey.
 Please contact any of the coaches with questions about availability for lessons.

 Once a skater learns the basics of skating, they typically go the route of figure skating or hockey.
-Figure skaters in Learn to Skate wanting to take the next step in the sport should begin by joining a club and taking private lessons.
+Figure skaters in Learn to Skate wanting to take the next step in the sport should begin by joining the The Winter Club of Indianapolis and taking private lessons.

 The amount a skater should practice is based on their individual goals.
 Some skaters practice one hour a week and other skaters practice more than ten hours a week.
 The best way to determine a successful amount of practice time is to speak with your group instructor or private lessons coach about your goals and a plan to achieve them.

 Skaters measure their proficiency and accomplishment in the sport through testing.